-If there’s a better view from a 1st tee anywhere on earth, it will have to go some to top The Strand at Portstewart Golf Club.
+If there’s a better view from a 1st tee, it will have to go some to top The Strand at Portstewart Golf Club.

 A scorching summer’s day has meandered into a lazy afternoon and the beach which sits to the right of the opening hole at Portstewart, is still bustling with surfers, day trippers and families on holiday.
 The incredible Strand Beach comes into view as I snake along the road which takes me from the centre of this bustling harbour town out towards the towering dunes, which are home to its world famous golf course.